vicsz/aws-beanstalk-code-kata/README.md

 2. **Health Checks**
    - Add a dedicated `/health` endpoint to your application.
    - Configure Beanstalk to use this endpoint for health monitoring.
+   - Understand what happens if the hardware, JDK, OS, or the application itself fails (i.e., the health check fails).
+   - Investigate Elastic Beanstalk's self-healing capabilities and how it replaces unhealthy instances to maintain availability.

 3. **Blue/Green Deployment**
-   - Enable and test Blue/Green deployment to minimize downtime during updates.
+   - Enable and test Blue/Green Zero-down time deployment to minimize downtime during updates.
+   - **Hint**: See Swap Environment URL functionality.
    - Understand and configure connection draining.
+What happens if I do a Blue/Green deploy, and there's an existing longer running connection to the previous version ?

 4. **Elastic Beanstalk Configuration**
    - Create a `.ebextensions` configuration file to customize your environment.